 Toss messy, icky, stained clothes into a washing machine, and after a short wash cycle, you expect them to come out perfect.
 Most of the time this is the way our washing machine works, but you may be making some mistakes you're not aware of.
 Here are six common blunders to avoid with your washing machine.

 Ignoring the Tags

-Washing machines have come a long way, technologically speaking, and the newest machines make our work load a lot easier.
-But washing machines still don't have the capability to read a tag and choose the right settings without some help from us.
+Washing machines have come a long way, technologically speaking, and the newest machines make our workload a lot easier, but washing machines still can't read a tag and choose the right settings without some help from us.
 To know how to wash your laundry properly, you'll need to know the manufacturer's instructions for that fabric type.
 Failing to read and follow the tag can cause colors to bleed, fabric to shrink, and damage your laundry.

 02 of 06